 - Eye Cancer Surgery

-Dean McGee Ocular Oncology Specialist Are Here to Help
+Dean McGee Ocular Oncologist Is Here to Help

 The Dean McGee Eye Institute’s Ocular Oncology department treats both child and adult patients suffering from eye cancers and tumors.
 Our team is equipped to diagnose and address these complex conditions with the utmost precision in terms of treatment options and surgical procedures.

-Trust your ocular oncological needs to a compassionate and caring team with access to the best technology and resources in the state.
+Trust your ocular oncological needs to a compassionate and caring ophthalmologist with access to the best technology and resources in the state.
+Dr. Firestone is the only ocular oncologist in Oklahoma.
+He provides care to patients from neighboring states as well: Kansas, Arkansas, Missouri, and portions of Texas.
 Call 405.271.7825 or 800.787.9012 today to make an appointment and see for yourself why DMEI is the leading provider of eye care in Oklahoma.